A guide to offset mortgages in the UK

 Be sure to check whether you’d be liable for any early repayment fees first, though.

-This may be possible as some lenders offer ‘professional’ mortgages with offset facilities exclusively aimed at those employed in the following capacities…
+Absolutely, in fact one of the market leaders in Offset mortgages offers ‘professional’ mortgages with offset facilities exclusively aimed at those employed in the following capacities…

 For rates, terms and further information about professional offset mortgages make an enquiry and the advisors we work with will talk you through them and help you find a lender.